Note: I get commissions for purchases made through links in this post.

 The HCP unit is 12 ½ inches tall.
 Its base measures 4 inches by 5 inches.
 Do you have room for a model that size?

 The AquaCera HCS model is virtually the same as an HCP, except that the housing is made of stainless steel.
+This should make it easier to clean than the HCP.
 The HCS unit is 12 ⅜ inches tall, and the base is 4 ½ inches wide.

 The Twin is the same height (12 ½ inches) as a regular HCP, but it obviously has a larger footprint, measuring 4 inches by 9 inches at its base.